RichterDelaCruz/SecureTask/README.md

 ## Security Features

 ### Password Requirements
-- Minimum 8 characters
+- Minimum 6 characters
-- Must contain uppercase and lowercase letters
+- Must contain at least one letter
 - Must contain at least one number
-- Must contain at least one special character (@$!%*?&)

 ### Account Lockout
 - Accounts are locked for 15 minutes after 5 failed login attempts